we-learn-js/js-training/src/slideshow/slides/Objects.md

 ### `Object` as an object

-> `Object` is an object, then it properties and methods.
+> `Object` is an object, then it contains properties and methods.

 ```js
 var user = { name: 'Evan', lastName: 'Graham' }